 - Civic engagement tools that invite readers to come together in issue forums to work for constructive community change, making it easy for communities to find their voices — and to build their civic health.

 - Comfortable and gratifying ways for readers to collaborate with the editors will attract voluntary energy that can significantly expand the scope of coverage possible with a small staff.
 This is the same kind of voluntary energy the Web unleashes to fuel Wikipedia and open source software, only on a community scale.

 In short, independent news co-ops that follow Banyan’s model will be democracy-strengthening community institutions — of, by and for their communities.

-As local newspapers crumble, more and more communities across the U.S. are left with little or no reliable original reporting.
-This and growing distrust of news outlets underscore the need for a new model for journalism that can revitalize civic engagement.
+As local newspapers crumble, more and more communities across the U.S. are left with little or no trustworthy original reporting.
+This underscores the need for a new model for journalism that can revitalize the informed electorate and civic engagement that are the foundation of democracy.
 Read More

-Banyan’s forward-looking model for independent local news co-ops combines several strategies with excellent track records, including consumer cooperatives, advertising-supported news, and peer networks.
+Banyan’s forward-looking model for independent local news co-ops combines several strategies with long track records, including consumer cooperatives, advertising-supported news, and peer networks.
 Read More

 Day-to-day coverage of community institutions and happenings that co-op members and other readers experience as relevant, respectful and trustworthy — and that engage readers in the news effort and with one another to work for constructive community change.
 Read More